by

 Force crankset (BB30), cleaned the spindle, all the threading,

-and re-installed everything, checked to make sure the crankarm was properly
+Greased and re-installed everything, checked to make sure the crankarm

-torqued by pulling it against the down tube.
-That’s when I noticed
+was properly torqued by pulling it against the down tube.
+That’s

-was play in my crank!
-I took everything apart again, and noticed that
+There was play in my crank!
+I took everything apart again,

-I had a curious lack of spacers (relative to what’s diagrammed in the
+and noticed that I had a curious lack of spacers (relative to what’s

 "I thought I'd chime in on a click my bike was

-this click just wouldn't go away.
-With uphill pedaling force, the
+but this click just wouldn't go away.
+With uphill pedaling force,

-drive side crank would click a couple of times between 2 and 5 o'clock.
+the drive side crank would click a couple of times between 2 and 5

-After regreasing all bottle cage bolts, seatpost, seatpost bolt, places
+o'clock.
+After regreasing all bottle cage bolts, seatpost, seatpost

-where the cables touch the frame, adding lube to the chainring bolts,
+bolt, places where the cables touch the frame, adding lube to the

-replacing the pedals and bottom bracket (pedals were bad anyway, and
+chainring bolts, replacing the pedals and bottom bracket (pedals were

-the BB had some slight side-to-side wobble), messing with the derailleur
+bad anyway, and the BB had some slight side-to-side wobble), messing

-clamp, and probably some other things...
-I finally found a solution:
+with the derailleur clamp, and probably some other things...
+I finally

 the chainring is not seated on the spider or perhaps it's bent.]